 Transmitting cell-mediated immunity would consist of injecting effector T-cells.
 It is not feasible.
 It would require closely matched donors (histocompatible).

 There are 3 main causes of vaccination failure: maternal antibodies, poor immunogenic vaccine, and poor responding patients.

-During the pregnancy the mother transmits her antibodies to her fetus in utero, via the placenta.
-Later on, she keeps on giving some to her newborn via her milk.
+During pregnancy the mother transmits her antibodies to her fetus in utero.
+Later on, she keeps on giving some to her newborns via her milk.

 These antibodies necessarily interfere with the vaccines administered to her puppy or kitten.
-Maternal antibodies “attack” the vaccines' antigens and neutralize them before the puppy’s or kitten’s body has got the time to build up its own immunity.
+Maternal antibodies destroy the vaccines' antigens and neutralize them before the puppy or kitten has got the time to build up its own immunity.

 Maternal antibodies gradually disappear from the animal’s blood within a few months.